rackerlabs/support-how-to/content/cloud-servers/installing-and-configuring-vsftpd.md

     apt-get install vsftpd

-A configuration file is generated during the installation process.
+The installation process generates a configuration file.
 For CentOS and RHEL, the file is named **/etc/vsftpd/vsftpd.conf**, and for Ubuntu, the file is named **/etc/vsftpd.conf**.
 Use the instructions in the following sections to configure the settings in the vsFTPD configuration file.